-In Spring of 2017, the bar Eastide Luv was transformed into a theatre.
+In Spring of 2017, the bar Eastside Luv was transformed into a theatre.
 Inside the tiny Boyle Heights venue young crowds danced to 1980s pop, drank sangria, and gossiped in English and Spanish.
 It was quintessentially Los Angeles.
 It was Chisme y Queso.

 An event series hosted by Center Theatre Group in partnership with Eastside Luv, Chisme y Queso invited patrons and artists to gather and anonymously share their own chisme—gossip—and have it performed onstage (atop the bar) by local actors.
 Alongside the improvised chisme, actors performed skits by up-and-coming writers from around Los Angeles.

 Chisme y Queso—which is one part of a two-year community initiative in Boyle Heights funded by the Doris Duke Charitable Foundation—was so successful in its first season, that Center Theatre Group is already planning a second season, which is set to begin this fall.
 The intention of Chisme y Queso was to allow Center Theatre Group to meet new people in our surrounding communities, to connect with our neighbors in a nontraditional setting, and to support emerging artists.
 But the program has hit an unexpected nerve with its audience.